 Getting your text in e-text format:

-Meet with the Office of Disability Services staff to determine eligibility.
+Meet with the Office of Academic Accessibility staff to determine eligibility.
 Approved students can provide a list of classes or the books they would like to have in an alternate format.
 Eligible students must sign and return the Alternate Text Agreement (see links at left) before e-text can be provided.

 Students are required to show evidence of purchase of a textbook.
 Copyright laws allow production of alternate formats for individuals with disabilities, but those making copies must be sure students "own" their copy purchased legitimately.
 Making additional copies is prohibited.
 See the Alternate Text Agreement.